pump-fun-official/pump-fun-bot/readme.md

 ## Start with GUI

-1. Install the latest version of the gui bot in release.
+1. Install the latest version of the gui bot in [Release](../../releases)
 2. Create a new profile and wallet in the "profiles" section.
 3. Choose the right trading strategy for you from the list of proposed.
 4. Click "Start Trading".